Kelebrimbor97/ROS-Docker/README.md

 For opening a different terminal in the same container, get the container name and `exec` into it.
 Example:

 `docker exec -it project_0 bash`

+## 4. Installing turtlebot3

+You can try installing turtlebot3 using the following instructions inside your running Docker container.